Jump to the content

 Zimbabwe: Protection for street children

-Nyasha was ten years old when he no longer buried the harassment of the older children in the orphanage.
-He ran away and hit the big city of Bulawayo.
-He slept on the street and begged.
-When a street worker of the Thuthuka organization became aware of him, he had already experienced hunger, cold, despair, violence and sexual abuse.
-Winning his trust took a long time.
-But it succeeded: Nyasha came to the Thuthuka protection center and finally returned to his old school and orphanage - after many conversations with the head of the orphanage and with his former teacher.
-Today Nyasha is a laughing child with outstanding school grades.
+Nyasha was ten years old when he could no longer endure the bullying from the older children at the orphanage.
+He ran away and made his way to the big city of Bulawayo.
+He slept on the streets and begged.
+By the time a street worker from the organization Thuthuka noticed him, he had already experienced hunger, cold, despair, violence, and sexual abuse.
+Gaining his trust took a long time.
+But it worked: Nyasha was taken to Thuthuka's shelter and finally—after many conversations with the orphanage director and his former teacher—voluntarily and happily returned to his old school and the orphanage.
+Today, Nyasha is a smiling child with outstanding grades.

-Nyasha's fate is representative of many children in Zimbabwe: poverty, violence and domestic conflicts drive children and young people onto the street.
-Her parents are often unemployed, even heavily burdened even with problems, so that they have no time or money to take care of their sons and daughters and take care of them.
-Many Zimbabwers go to the neighboring country of South Africa in the hope of work.
-They then leave their children with relatives, who often do not take good care of them or even exploit them.
-Some children have lost their parents through AIDS or other diseases.
-Completely on their own, these orphans try to get through with begging and help.
+Nyasha's fate is representative of many children in Zimbabwe: poverty, violence, and domestic conflicts drive children and young people onto the streets.
+Their parents are often unemployed and burdened with their own problems, leaving them with neither the time nor the money to care for and provide for their sons and daughters.
+Many Zimbabweans migrate to neighboring South Africa in the hope of finding work.
+They leave their children with relatives who often neglect them or even exploit them.
+Some children have lost their parents to AIDS or other diseases.
+Completely on their own, these orphans try to survive by begging and doing odd jobs.
 Violence and fear are commonplace.

 Thuthuka: A community that supports

-Thuthuka means "stand up" and is the name of an organization that takes care of the street children in Bulawayo: with the support of Terre des Hommes, there is a contact center in the city that serves the children as a point of contact.
-Every day ten to 15 street children come here, find help with questions and problems, get something to eat, wash themselves and also their laundry, play or can be examined by a doctor.
+Thuthuka means "Stand up" and is the name of an organization that cares for street children in Bulawayo: With the support of Terre des Hommes there is a contact center in the city that serves as a point of contact for the children.
+Every day, ten to fifteen street children come here, find help with questions and problems, get something to eat, wash themselves and their clothes, play, or have a medical examination.

 But the contact center is only the first step.
-On the outskirts of Bulawayo, Thuthuka has a building complex with bedrooms, workshop and kitchen.
-Around 60 street children are accommodated and looked after every year.
-You are given the opportunity to go to school or to be trained in the areas of furniture construction, car repair or agriculture.
-There is also enough time for play and leisure.
-There is a separate football team and a music band.
-At Thuthuka, the street children find a community that supports and strengthens them.
-Over half of them were able to return to their families from here.
+On the outskirts of Bulawayo, Thuthuka has a building complex with dormitories, a workshop, and a kitchen.
+Around 60 street children are housed and cared for here each year.
+They have the opportunity to attend school or receive vocational training in furniture making, car repair, or agriculture.
+There is also plenty of time for play and leisure activities.
+They have their own soccer team and a music band.
+At Thuthuka, the street children find a community that supports and empowers them.
+More than half have been able to return to their families from here.

-Also read a report on Thuthuka and the street children of Bulawayo (Deutschlandradio)
+Also read a report about Thuthuka and the street children of Bulawayo (Deutschlandradio)